-A small island full of history: Etruscans, Greeks, Romans, hermits, prisoners inhabitated this island for more than 3000 years before to become a nature reserve.
+A small island full of history: Etruscans, Greeks, Romans, hermits, prisoners inhabited this island for more than 3000 years before becoming a nature reserve.

 The history of the island begins with the Iron Age.
 The Etruscans exploited the forests of oak needed to fuel the bloomeries of the mainland where the iron ore of Elba’s mines was melted.